Bob Veale: Major league career

 The 1971 season turned to be one of the most successful in team history as the Pirates won the National League Eastern Division.
-Veale had a 6-0 win–loss record in 37 appearances out the bullpen.
-Although his earned run average was a very high 6.99, he pitched strongly in September as the Pirates made their push for the division title.
+Veale had a 6–0 record in 37 appearances out the bullpen.
+Although his ERA was a very high 6.99, he pitched strongly in September as the Pirates made their push for the division title.
 On September 1, 1971, the Pirates became the first major league team to start a lineup of all minorities.
 Veale entered the game in the third inning in relief of starter Dock Ellis.
 The Pirates then defeated the San Francisco Giants three games to one in the 1971 National League Championship Series to face the Baltimore Orioles in the 1971 World Series.
-In the only postseason appearance of his career, he faced five batters, allowing two inherited runners to score on two walks and one hit as the Orioles won 11-3 in Game 2.
-The Pirates would go on to win the World Series in seven games.
+In the only postseason appearance of his career, he faced five batters, allowing two inherited runners to score on two walks and one hit as the Orioles won 11–3 in Game 2.
+The Pirates won the World Series in seven games.

-On May 10, 1972 the Pirates released Veale and he agreed to accept an assignment to the Pirates' Triple-A team in Charleston.
+On May 10, 1972, the Pirates released Veale and he agreed to accept an assignment to the Pirates' Triple-A team in Charleston.
 On September 1, the Boston Red Sox signed Veale and used him as a relief pitcher.
-He played in his final major league game on September 8, 1974 at the age of 38.
+He pitched well enough to earn a spot with Boston in 1973, where he had 11 saves and 3.47 ERA.
+Veale began the next season playing for Triple-A Pawtucket, before joining the Red Sox in May.
+He pitched in 18 games that season and made his final major league appearance on September 8, 1974, at the age of 38.